Standalone

 ST Micro offers STMCubeIDE as a complete solution to program STM micros.
 It is free and complete with many options.

 Another option is Keil MDK, which is what we use at GHI Electronics.
-This is a paid-software.
-Fortunately, ST Micro has licensed it to be used for free on Cortex-M0 micros, such as the STM32C071 we use on DUELink modules.
+This is a paid-software but ST Micro has licensed it to be used for free on its Cortex-M0 micros, such as the STM32C071 used on DUELink modules.